Period: November 2015 – May 2016

-The discussion was beneficial and we created an action plan.
+The discussion was beneficial, and we created an action plan.
 We understood more about the requirements and technical hurdles.
-Furthermore, a user journey map was created to get a grasp of the scope of this project.
-To start we decided to work on two processes, auto claim and life quote, with one process for each designer.
+Furthermore, a user journey map was created to grasp the scope of this project.
+To begin with, we decided to work on two processes, auto claim, and life quote, with one process for each designer.

 We started with a brainstorming session.
-Each of us had to draw as many designs for our user journey as we could.
+First, each of us had to draw as many designs for our user journey as we could.
 Next, we used Adobe Illustrator and Invision to create a low-fi prototype based on the most favorable sketches.
 Initially, the prototype was based only on usability heuristics.
 Later, we refined it, conducting interviews and tests with employees.
-They gave us great feedback and pointed us to domain-related mistakes we omitted.
+They gave us great feedback and pointed out the domain-related mistakes we omitted.

 Download Usability features presentation

-Later, after we finished with the first prototype, it was time to create the high-fidelity one.
+After finishing the prototype, it was time to create the high-fidelity one.
 The goal was to use it for user tests and provide a reference for the development team.
 The good news was that our target user group was broad, and we could use commercial user testing services.

-This was the time when my fellow UX contractor had to leave the project, and I was the lone UX designer left on the project.
-Before leaving he helped set up the high-fidelity prototype using the Meteor framework.
+This was the moment my fellow UX contractor had to leave the project, and I was the lone UX designer left on the project.
+Before leaving, he helped set up the high-fidelity prototype using the Meteor framework.
 From then on, I was responsible for the prototype development.
 It took me around 2 months to create it.
-We could afford that time as there was a lengthy technical infrastructural preparation going on simultaneously.
-Because it was higher-fidelity prototype we decided to put in some provisional color so it resembled a finished product.
+I could afford that time as there was a lengthy technical, infrastructural preparation happening simultaneously.
+Because it was a higher-fidelity prototype, a decision was made to include some provisional color, so it resembled a finished product.

-Because our system contained lots of input forms, a web form usability guidelines were produced to serve as a reference for the front-end developers.
+Because our system contained many input forms, a web form usability guidelines were produced to serve as a reference for the front-end developers.
 Also, I started developing a usability guidelines site that encompasses not only forms but usability “best practices” and how they fit in our context.
-Then something unexpected happened.
+However, something unexpected happened then.